bostonhuman/changing-dimensions-copy/README.md

 ## Components that make the app run
 * A variable called listHeight is created to store the height of the page container.
 It is obtained using the .height() method.
+* The height of the page is written at the end of the list using the .append() method and may vary between browsers.